phillipsm/pyfav/README.md

 ##pyfav

-pyfav is a simple Python library that helps you get a [favicon](http://en.wikipedia.org/wiki/Favicon) for a supplied URL.
+pyfav is a Python library that helps you get a [favicon](http://en.wikipedia.org/wiki/Favicon) for a supplied URL.

 Favicons can be annoying to track down because they're commonly located in a handful of different places. pyfav removes the annoyance by handling the details for you -- you supply a URL and pyfav will give you the favicon.